kkarsten62/QMapShack.AppImage/README.md

 	Check 'out' folder for new QMapShack.AppImage file
 	===================================================

-*Note: Run again when new commits are in the QMapShack development branch. **And** think about to backup an existing `QMapShack-x86_64.AppImage` in `out` folder prior to the rerun.*
+*Note: Run again when new commits are in the QMapShack development branch.
+**And** think about to backup an existing `QMapShack-x86_64.AppImage` in `out` folder prior to the rerun.*

-Additionally you can enter into the container using a bash run:
+Additionally you can enter into the container by using a bash shell to inspect the content of the QMapShack.AppImage prior to the building process:

 	cd ~/GPS/qmapshack-AppImage
 	sudo docker run -it --privileged --rm -v $(pwd)/out:/out -e USER_ID=$(id -u):$(id -g) qms-appimage:0.0.0